Mazda B series: First generation (1961–1965)

 The Mazda B-series pickup truck was introduced in Japan in August 1961 as the B1500 (BUA61).
 This model was the only Japanese market model to be badged under the B-series naming scheme, i.e. B1500.
 The BUD61 (second generation) that followed was the first model of the long-running "Proceed" series sold in Japan.
 It had a 1,484 cc OHV water-cooled engine with wet sleeve cylinders which produced 44 kW, and a one-ton payload.
 This model also had a torsion bar front/leaf spring rear suspension, which was advanced for its time, giving it a relatively smooth ride.
 The B1500 was remodeled between late 1962 and September 1963; it received a new chassis code, BUB61.
 The BUB61 was more spacious; its cabin was extended by 80 mm and it had a stretched body and wheelbase.
 The BUB61 had a new, upside-down, trapezoidal grille instead of the earlier full-width unit, with thirteen bars rather than nine, turn signals on the fenders, and more chrome trim—including a decor strip on the side.

 In addition to the standard two-door "styleside" pickup truck body there were also a double-cab truck, and a similar double-cab version called the "pickup."
 The "pickup" had a fully integrated coupé utility body rather than the separate bed of the truck version, as it was based on the somewhat passenger-oriented light van.
 This model was a two-door, fully glazed van with a fold-down tailgate and an electrically powered window, which was rare in the Japanese market at the time.
 The light van (BUAVD) was introduced in September 1962, and the two double-cab models followed shortly after.
 These three models were built on the shorter wheelbase chassis; when the longer chassis was introduced it was not deemed worthwhile to create new bodywork.
 These models were produced for only a few months.
 The B1500 was sleeker and considerably more powerful than its competitors in the Japanese market, but it was also markedly more expensive and it failed to sell in the expected quantities.

+The first B1500 model: top left is the original truck, to the right the "Pickup", bottom left is the double-cab truck and on the bottom right is the "Light Van".